Ikechukwu0395/zero_day/README.md

-never forget to git pus
+never forget to git push